 There’s an oft-repeated quotation in real estate circles — “There are three things that matter in property: location, location, location.”
 The same could be true about restaurants.
 If yours is located at a place that has higher footfalls, your chances of success are much greater.

 But prime locations command more rent.
-Entrepreneurs have to achieve a balance between finding a suitable place and paying the least possible rent for it.
+Entrepreneurs have to achieve a balance between finding a suitable place and paying the least possible rent for it when analyzing how much does it cost to open a restaurant.

 How much should you pay for rent?
 That depends upon your luck in finding the right place and your negotiating skills.
 However, the conventional wisdom is that rent should not exceed 6% of sales.
-If you include property-related expenses like real estate taxes, common area maintenance, and occupancy expenses, the figure can go up, but it should not be allowed to be more than 10%.
+If you include property-related expenses like real estate taxes, common area maintenance, and occupancy expenses, the figure can go up.
+Still, it should not be allowed to be more than 10%.

 Restaurant expenses on utilities